Skip to content

 Lynn van der Linde

-Lynn’s most important job, though, has been in her role as the proud mother of two young men.
-In 2021 at the age of nineteen, her oldest son Max was suddenly diagnosed with end-stage CKD at the beginning of his second year at university.
-During Max’s battle with kidney disease, Lynn experienced firsthand the fear and uncertainty of loving a person with kidney disease, watched him undergo painful treatments including dialysis, felt frustration due to the lack of information regarding Canadian transplant programs, and through it all, discovered the dire need for urgency and consistency in donor work-up processes.
-Six months after his diagnosis, Lynn gifted one of her kidneys to Max.
-As a result of her experience, she dove into supporting work focused on improving the kidney health care system, which will improve outcomes for kidney patients across Canada.
-Lynn brings keen business acumen, extensive risk-management experience and strong stakeholder management skills to the PPC and believes whole-heartedly in the mission of the Kidney Patient and Donor Alliance and the Patient Partner Coalition.
+Lynn’s role as the proud mother of two young men remains her most important job, though.
+In 2021, at the age of nineteen, her oldest son Max was suddenly diagnosed with end-stage CKD while at university.
+During Max’s battle with kidney disease, Lynn experienced firsthand the fear and uncertainty of loving a person with kidney disease, watched him undergo painful treatments, including dialysis, felt frustration due to the lack of information regarding Canadian transplant programs, and through it all, discovered the dire need for urgency and consistency in donor work-up processes.

 Jason Kroft, Chair